lineojcd/Multi-Agent-RL-for-the-Wolf-Sheep-Game/README.md

 The process of MLP training can be found in this file: [MLP_model_training.ipynb](https://github.com/lineojcd/Multi-Agent-RL-for-the-Wolf-Sheep-Game/blob/main/MLP_model_training.ipynb).
 The MLP player can be found in this file [mlp_player.py](https://github.com/lineojcd/Multi-Agent-RL-for-the-Wolf-Sheep-Game/blob/main/mlp_player.py).
 The trained model for sheep and wolf can be found from the file [xiason_sheep_model.sav](https://github.com/lineojcd/Multi-Agent-RL-for-the-Wolf-Sheep-Game/blob/main/xiason_sheep_model.sav) and [xiason_wolf_model.sav](https://github.com/lineojcd/Multi-Agent-RL-for-the-Wolf-Sheep-Game/blob/main/xiason_wolf_model.sav).

-To run the player that needs to load model, please use kingsheep_model.py.
-Noted that to test your learning agent, please select simple player as your opponent if you do not wanna spend more time on tuning the code.
+To run the player that needs to load model, please use **kingsheep_model.py**.
+Noted that to test your learning agent, please select **simple player** as your opponent if you do not wanna spend more time on tuning the code.

 ### Deep Reinforcement Learning player
 Unlike the supervised learning, in RL the agent learns from rewards.
 Thus, we re-design the rewards for our agents: